-B. The Ninth Circuit's Opinion Jeopardizes Protections for Minority Opinions by Undermining First Amendment Civil Liberties
+B. The Court Should Protect Minority Opinions and First Amendment Civil Liberties

-The First Amendment does more than simply protect dissident organizations from direct government coercion.
-It also stops government from enabling the bullying and intimidation wrought by private citizens against others who anonymously join together to express their unpopular views through an organization.
+The First Amendment does more than protect dissident organizations from direct government coercion.
+It also stops government from enabling the bullying and intimidation wrought by private citizens against others who anonymously join together to express unpopular views through an organization.

 Bullying and intimidation were the principal concerns of this Court in NAACP.
-The NAACP Court acknowledged that supporters of dissident organizations are vulnerable to coercion and being silenced.
-The compelled disclosure of supporter names facilitates pressure from those who oppose the organization's views and who are determined to use social pressure or threats to stamp out opposing viewpoints.
-The very real danger today is that state compelled disclosure regimes can be combined with social media tools to coordinate unwarranted social pressure and threats against a dissident organization's supporters, creating the same one-two punch that so troubled the Supreme Court in NAACP.
+The NAACP Court acknowledged that supporters of dissident organizations are vulnerable to coercion and being The compelled disclosure of supporter names facilitates pressure from those who oppose the organization's views and who are determined to use social pressure or threats to stamp out opposing viewpoints.
+The very real danger today is that statecompelled disclosure regimes can be combined with social media tools to coordinate unwarranted social pressure and threats against a dissident organization's supporters, creating the same one-two punch that so troubled the Supreme Court in 1958.
 See NAACP, 357 U.S. at 462-64.

 The ease with which information can now be shared-or hacked by malevolent individuals and foreign governments-makes compelled disclosures an even greater threat to First Amendment freedoms than they were at the time of NAACP v.
 Alabama.
-The Court should grant certiorari to reinvigorate constitutional protections for all opinions, regardless of viewpoint, including minority and unpopular opinions.
+The Court should reverse the Ninth Circuit to reinvigorate constitutional protections for all opinions, regardless of viewpoint, including minority and unpopular ones.

 C. NAACP v.
-Alabama's Holding Should Be Reaffirmed to Restore Freedoms of Association and Speech
+Alabama's Holding Should Be Reaffirmed to Restore Freedoms of Association and Speech protected Americans from the association-chilling and speech-chilling effects of forced disclosure to government.

-Those who hold unpopular minority viewpoints face physical, financial, and social threats that could destroy their lives and their families.
+Those who hold unpopular minority viewpoints face physical, financial, social, and other threats that could destroy their lives and their families.
 The Supreme Court's approach to addressing this problem in NAACP v.
-Alabama ex rel.
-Patterson was to categorically prohibit Attorney General Patterson from acquiring NAACP's supporter lists.
-The Supreme Court thereby protected Americans from the associationchilling and speech-chilling effects of forced disclosure to government.
+Alabama was to categorically prohibit Alabama's Attorney General from acquiring NAACP's supporter lists.
+The Supreme Court thereby

-The Ninth Circuit takes the exact opposite approach to the problems faced by people who take unpopular positions.
-Its approach enables Attorney General Becerra to play upon popular hostility against minority opinion, so as to create fear among those who associate with unpopular views, thereby undermining their right of association and their freedom of speech-all contrary to the holding of NAACP.
-If anything, that precedent should be bolstered so that states cannot enlist private hostility to undermine minority opinion and freedom.
+The Ninth Circuit takes the exact opposite approach to the problems faced by people who tout unpopular positions.
+Its approach enables the Attorney General to leverage popular hostility against minority opinion, to create fear among those who associate with unpopular views, thereby undermining their right of association and their freedom of speech-all contrary to the holding of If anything, that precedent should be bolstered so that states cannot enlist private hostility to undermine minority opinion and freedom.
+This is an ever-present danger because popularly elected statewide officials, like California's Attorney General, have incentives to marginalize unpopular people and viewpoints.